What to do and see in Seminyak Bali?

 Read also: International Direct Flights to Bali

-What to do and see in Seminyak Bali
+Ideas of What to do and see in Seminyak Bali?

 Seminyak in Bali is the favorite place of Bali’s ex-pat community.
 That’s because it’s the kind of place where you can relax and pamper yourself with glorious spa-like services.
 Aside from the many spa facilities, it also offers excellent shopping opportunities.
 In fact, Seminyak is arguably the most fashionable town in South Bali.
 Here you will find a fantastic variety of handmade clothing, accessories and jewelry.
 The town is also home to some of the most exclusive restaurants and bars on the island, but there are also other eateries that cater to a range of tighter budgets.
 Rooftop dining is a popular dining experience in Seminyak.
 Jalan Oberoi (aka Laksmana or Kayu Aya), Jalan Dhyana Pura (aka Abimanyu) and Jalan Petitenget are some of the most notable food streets in the city.